Best winter cycling destinations in Spain: Comparing Mallorca, Calpe, and Tenerife

 Weather

-Mallorca enjoys a gentle Mediterranean climate all year round, with winter temperatures usually floating between 10°C and 17°C. Seldom brushing against freezing, the island stands as an idyllic option for cyclists eager to keep riding through Europe’s chillier months.
+Mallorca enjoys a gentle Mediterranean climate all year round, where summers can be hot, but winter winter temperatures are usually floating between 10°C and 17°C. Seldom brushing against freezing, the island stands as an idyllic option for cyclists eager to keep riding through Europe’s chillier months.

 Routes & difficulty